Furry Lewis: Life and career

 On October 3, 1959, Sam Charters, with the assistance of his wife Ann Charters, recorded Furry in his rented room in Memphis, Tennessee.
 The recordings were released on a Folkways Records LP that same year.
 On April 3, 1961, Charters again recorded two albums of Furry Lewis - this time at the Sun Studio in Memphis, Tennessee, for the Prestige / Bluesville imprint: "Back on my Feet Again" (BV 1036), and "Done Changed my Mind" (BV 1037).
 One track was included in Sam and Ann Charters' movie The Blues, finished in 1962, and finding wide release, after being lost for many years, in a 2020 package titled Searching for Secret Heroes by Document Records, thanks to producer Gary Atkinson.

 In July 1968, Bob West recorded Furry Lewis along with Bukka White in Lewis's Memphis apartment.
 In 1972, West, with Bob Graf, in Seattle, released the recording on a 12-inch vinyl record.
 In 2001 the recording was released on CD as Furry Lewis, Bukka White & Friends, Party! at Home, by Arcola Records.

 In 1969, the record producer Terry Manning recorded Lewis in his Fourth Street apartment in Memphis, near Beale Street.
 These recordings were released in Europe at the time by Barclay Records and again in the early 1990s by Lucky Seven Records in the United States and in 2006 by Universal Records.

 In 1972, he was the featured performer in the Memphis Blues Caravan, which included Bukka White, Sleepy John Estes, Clarence Nelson, Hammie Nixon, Memphis Piano Red, Sam Chatmon, and Mose Vinson.

 He opened twice for the Rolling Stones, performed on The Tonight Show Starring Johnny Carson, had a part in a Burt Reynolds movie (W.W. and the Dixie Dancekings, 1975), and was profiled in Playboy magazine.

 Joni Mitchell's song "Furry Sings the Blues" (on her album Hejira) is about her visit to Lewis's apartment and a mostly ruined Beale Street on February 5, 1976.
-She wrote "You bring him smoke and drink and he'll play for you, It's mostly muttering now and sideshow spiel, But there was one song he played I could really feel" Lewis hated the Mitchell song and said she should pay him royalties for being its subject.
+She wrote "You bring him smoke and drink and he'll play for you, It's mostly muttering now and sideshow spiel, But there was one song he played I could really feel" Lewis expressed his dislike for the song and remarked that she ought to compensate him with royalties for being its subject.

 Lewis began to lose his eyesight because of cataracts in his final years.
 He contracted pneumonia in 1981, which led to his death from heart failure in Memphis on September 14 of that year at the age of 88.
 He is buried in the Hollywood Cemetery in South Memphis, where his grave bears two headstones.
 The second, larger headstone, was purchased by fans.